kubernetes-sigs/cluster-api/docs/proposals/20210310-opt-in-autoscaling-from-zero.md

 autoscaler needs to acquire this information from the infrastructure provider.

-An optional status field is proposed on the Infrastructure Machine Template which will be populated by infrastructure providers to contain the CPU, memory, and GPU capacities for machines described by that template.
+An optional status field is proposed on the Infrastructure Machine Template which will be populated by infrastructure providers to contain the CPU, CPU architecture, memory, and GPU capacities for machines described by that template.
 The cluster autoscaler will then utilize this information by reading the appropriate infrastructure reference from the resource it is scaling (MachineSet or MachineDeployment).

 A user may override the field in the associated infrastructure template by applying annotations to the